-Busy Bee Preschool accepts children ages 2 1/2 years to 6 years old by October first of the current school year per State Law.
+Busy Bee Preschool is licensed to serve children ages 18 months to 6 years old by October first of the current school year per State Law.
 We offer our services to any child in the community regardless of religious, racial, economic or social status.

 We serve a very diverse population in this community and we will make every effort to support children and families encountering language barriers.